Welcome to Devereux@Waring

-NOW ACCEPTING APPLICATIONS FOR THE 2021/22 SCHOOL YEAR
+CURRENTLY ACCEPTING APPLICATIONS FOR THE 2021/22 ACADEMIC YEAR

 The Devereux@Waring School was founded in 2016 to create an educational experience that blends Devereux’s values with Waring’s vast resources.
 Located in Beverly at the Waring School campus, our school is housed in one of the main academic buildings and is surrounded by 32 acres of land.